2 Samuel 7

 2 Samuel 7:25-29David's Petition: Let the House Be Blessed

-David's petition is not ultimately for himself.
-It is that God's name be magnified.
+David's petition reaches beyond himself toward God's name being magnified.
 He wants the promise to hold so that all the earth will see: there is a God who keeps covenant.
 There is a Lord of hosts who stands by His word.
-This is what it means to be blessed - not to receive favor for yourself alone, but to have your life become a testimony to God's faithfulness.
+This is what it means to be blessed: to have your life become a testimony to God's faithfulness, a gift that overflows to others.

 David asks for what God has already promised.
-Not as doubt, but as faith - asking God to seal with His blessing what He has already spoken.
-There is a faithfulness in this: God has made a promise, and David brings it back to Him in prayer, asking Him to make it so.
-Prayer is not about informing God of what we need.
-It is about standing with Him in what He has already said He will do.
+He asks as faith - bringing back to God what He has already spoken, asking Him to seal it with His blessing.
+There is a faithfulness in this: God has made a promise, and David holds it up in prayer, asking Him to make it so.
+Prayer is the act of standing with God in what He has already said He will do.

 The chapter closes with David's recognition - he has "perceived" that the Lord established him.
 The promise is now his certainty.
 And the ordinary details follow: David takes wives, has children.
-The covenant is not a mystical abstraction.
-It is incarnate in generations.
-It is flesh and blood - seed, as the Hebrew said.
+The covenant is incarnate in generations, flesh and blood - seed, as the Hebrew said.
 The promise will live in David's sons.